WebOfTrust/vLEI/docs/vlei-dependency-graph.md

 To validate any credential, verifiers must:
 1. Check the credential signature and status
 2. Follow edge references up the chain
-3. Validate each parent credential
+3. Validate each chained credential
 4. Ensure unbroken chain to GLEIF root

 ## Critical Dependencies